Excel is the Middle Ages

 Test the alternatives

-You must be able to test a software without any restriction of functionalities during a trial period.
-A demo or the editor's promises are not enough.
-The trial period must be long enough for you to experience what it will be like to work with the solution.
+You need to be able to test a software product with unrestricted functionality during a trial period.
+A demo or the publisher's promises are not enough.
+The trial period must be long enough for you to experience what daily life will be like with this solution.
 Your team with you.

 Don't stop at just one choice or a friend's recommendation.
 Test several solutions thoroughly.
 The most cost-effective way is to hire a specialist: he or she will help you make the right choice in the jungle of possibilities and you will save time.

-While it is important to test the functionality, it is even more important to test the mechanics.
+If it's important to test functionality, it's even more important to test mechanics.
 Give importance to the quality of the user interface.
 The most common operations should be the fastest.
 Does creating and assigning a new task take one click or 4?
-How do I get a global view of my tasks?
-Someone else's?
+How can I get an overview of my tasks?
+Or someone else's?

 Calculate and justify the cost